rbrown146/Gov_Election_Analytics/index.md

 Liked my findings?
 Find my code [here](https://github.com/rbrown146/Gov_Election_Analytics/tree/gh-pages/Final)

 ### Week of 10/18: Covid
-This election has had many shocks compared with previous elections: protests, a president who doesn't pay much tax, the death of a Supreme Court justice weeks before the elction, and, of course, Covid.
+This election has had many shocks compared with previous elections: protests, a president who doesn't pay much tax, the death of a Supreme Court justice weeks before the election, and, of course, Covid.
 How will Covid affect the election?
 I decided to make a model to find out.
 But first, here are some maps showing the extent of Covid's spread through the United States:

 Between July 1 and October 21 Covid has spread greatly through the USA